Have A Working Smoke Alarm? You May Get Free Pizza

-This is the first year the Courtenay Fire Department has partnered with Domino’s Pizza to reward customers with the potential for a free pizza during Fire Prevention Week.
-Several fire departments in the greater Victoria area have been doing the program for the last several years.
+This is the fourth year the Courtenay Fire Department has partnered with Domino’s Pizza to reward customers with the potential for a free pizza during Fire Prevention Week.

 Contrary to popular belief, the smell of smoke may not wake you.
 Serving as your nose when you are asleep, working smoke alarms can mean the difference between life and death of loved ones in the event of a fire.
 Working smoke alarms give you and your family time to get out.

 Remember these important fire safety tips:

 - Know two ways out of your house and when a smoke alarm sounds, get outside and stay outside